Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

-Classical subspace based spectrum analysis techniques such as MUSIC and ESPRIT can estimate parameters of continuous values with high resolution \cite{7935499,Liu20super}.
-However, their applications in PMNs may also be limited as they typically require samples of equal intervals.
+Classical subspace-based spectrum analysis techniques such as MUSIC and ESPRIT can estimate parameters of continuous values with high resolution \cite{7935499,Liu20super}.
+However, the sensing accuracy of MUSIC depends on the searching granularity, and ESPRIT typically requires samples of equal intervals.
 Techniques that can deal with non-uniform sampling have been proposed, e.g., the coupled canonical polyadic decomposition approach in \cite{7448951} and the generalized array manifold separation approach in \cite{8812953}, but they have very high computational complexity.
-To achieve high resolutions, MUSIC and ESPRIT typically also require a large number of samples so that the signal subspace and noise subspace can be well separated.
+To achieve high resolutions, MUSIC and ESPRIT typically also require a large number of samples so that the signal subspace and noise subspace can be well separated via computing the signal correlation matrix.
 This may not always be available in some domains, such as the spatial domain, which would require a large number of antennas.
-However, it may be a good option to combine them with other techniques for sensing parameter estimation, by exploiting their capabilities of high resolution and estimating parameters of continuous values.
+However, it may be a good option to combine them with other techniques for sensing parameter estimation, by exploiting their capabilities of high resolution and estimating parameters of continuous values. \bb{One good example can be seen from \cite{9529026}, where MUSIC is first used to obtain angle estimates via the spatial correlation matrix, and the delay and Doppler are then estimated by forming a maximum likelihood estimation problem.}